 - Well-rounded Derrickhand with seven years of oilfield expertise and certification as Level III Rig Technician, seeking to transition into a full-time role as Driller.
 Committed to maintaining a safe and results-oriented work environment at all times.
 Proven ability to accurately assess well depths and apply proactive and corrective measures to maximize efficiency and output.
 Collaborative leader who strives to build strong relationships with site personnel, sub-trades, and upper management.
 Dedicated to professional growth and development, as well as providing the same opportunities to co-workers.

 Why are keywords important?

 Many companies have embraced the use of technology for job candidate selections.
 The oilfield is no exception.
-With hundreds of applications coming in on a regular basis, it is hard for companies to keep up with the screening process and manually go through each resume.
+With hundreds of applications coming in regularly, it is hard for companies to keep up with the screening process and manually go through each resume.
 As such, numerous organizations have adopted and implemented applicant tracking systems (ATS).
 The applicant tracking system scans for keywords a hiring manager has selected.

-If you do not include the correct keywords, your resume may not get read by a human-being.
-Even if a company hasn’t employed an ATS, human resources personnel will be visually scanning the document for select words or phrases.
+If you do not include the correct keywords, your resume may not get read by a human being.
+Even if a company hasn’t employed an ATS, human resources personnel will visually scan the document for select words or phrases.